secretstartups/handbook/quality/triage-operations/onboarding/index.html.md

 ##### Debugging issues in the live Production environment

-Issues are often reported on GitLab-CE issue trackers that are already affecting our users and projects in production.
+Issues are often reported on GitLab issue trackers that are already affecting our users and projects in production.
 GitLab.com is a valuable resource for understanding and reproducing newly found bugs and issues.

 To investigate these issues you will need to gain access to the production Ruby on Rails console.